Lesson video

 They all travel in slightly different directions when they enter a prism or a raindrop, and that's actually what makes them come out in slightly different directions and split up.

-And here's the answer: red, orange, yellow, green, blue, indigo, violet.
+And here's the answer, red, orange, yellow, green, blue, indigo, violet.

-One is to look at the first letters of these words and see that they spell something that sounds a bit like a person's name, Roy G Biv.
+One is to look at the first letters of these words and see that they spell something that sounds a bit like a person's name, ROY G BIV.

 Some people remember it that way.

-So as we've said, the visible light spectrum shows the range of colours light can have, but what about these colours that aren't there but that we do see sometimes?
-So white isn't in the rainbow, for example, and nor is magenta, this colour shown here.
+So as we've said, the visible light spectrum shows the range of colors light can have, but what about these colors that aren't there, but that we do see sometimes?

 You won't find that in the rainbow.

-So blue and red together makes you see magenta, and that just doesn't happen in the spectrum.
+So blue and red together makes you see magenta, and that just doesn't happen in the spectrum, it doesn't happen in a rainbow.

 Red is at one end, blue is at the other end, you see them separately.